Sunday, December 14, 2025

 Beyond these basic contours, a few state privacy statutory changes stand out:

-In a clear reaction to the US Supreme Court's decision in Dobbs, rolling back Roe v.
-Wade, Virginia amended the VCPA effective July 1, 2025 to make it unlawful to obtain, disclose, sell or disseminate any personally identifiable reproductive or sexual health information (other than health information under HIPAA) without the consent of the consumer.
-(This was not an amendment to the Virginia Consumer Data Privacy Act, but the manner of consent must comply with the VCDPA.)
+In a clear reaction to the US Supreme Court's decision in Dobbs, Virginia amended its privacy law effective July 1, 2025 to make it unlawful to obtain, disclose, sell or disseminate any personally identifiable reproductive or sexual health information (other than health information under HIPAA) without the consent of the consumer.
 Other states (e.g., California, Washington, Maryland) are also amending their laws to provide more protections for reproductive and sexual health data.

 California amended the California Consumer Privacy Act effective January 1, 2025, to create a new subcategory of "sensitive data" called "neural data," which means “information that is generated by measuring the activity of a consumer’s central or peripheral nervous system, and that is not inferred from nonneural information.”
 It's interesting to see California looking ahead to provide privacy protections as neural implants and brain scans are quickly developing.